sippy/libg722/README.md

 Steve Underwood <steveu@coppice.org> improved the code a lot later on and contributed it into several popular open source projects.

+Himanshu Soni <sonihimanshu@gmail.com> has adjusted some coefficients to avoid over/under-flows in the decoder.

+Phil Schatzmann <phil.schatzmann@gmail.com> has added cmake-glue and Arduino support.

 Librarized by Sippy Software, Inc.

 ## Using libg722 as an Arduino Library